Everything You Need to Know About AMP (Accelerated Mobile Pages)

 - AMP-run pages support ads, though it’s certainly not recommended to run ads on AMP-lified pages as it seriously restricts a page’s potential to earn revenue.

 - Although AMP supports Google Analytics a different tag is required to implement that on AMP-lified pages.
 The process takes a lot of time in collecting and analyzing data.

 - You would be required a new mobile theme for your website if you want your website to be AMP friendly making it a more exorbitant and time-consuming process for you.

 - Since we know that AMP strips down the HTML codes to make them load faster, it might intervene with the branding and appeal of the website and make it look unattractive and ugly.

-I have pretty much-covered everything you need to know about AMP from its introduction to how it works, its benefits, and drawbacks.
+In this blog, you need to know about AMP from its introduction to how it works, its benefits, and its drawbacks.
 If you can manage the time and resources to AMP-lify your pages, there is no reason not to do that as this isn’t going to stay for long.
 So make the most of it while it’s still there.
 Contact Auxesis Infotech if you need professional help from tech geeks to simplify the job for you.